InControlofEffects/information/README.md

 - [browsertools](https://github.com/davidruvolo51/browsertools): a package for communication between R and the client
 - [rheroicons](https://github.com/davidruvolo51/rheroicons): the Heroicons library for R; an inline SVG icon library

 > **Note**: Some of the projects are set to private while we are still making changes and validating the datasets, as well as feedback from collaborators.
+Check back later for updates!

 In addition, the project created a website to learn more about the application.
 The site is live @ [www.incontrolofeffects.com](https://incontrolofeffects.com).